denten-courses/computing-context/README.md

 Method: named-entity recognition

-Lab Assignment: Around the World in 80 Days
+Lab Assignment: Go through the lecture notes for this week.
+Make sure you understand each step.
+A small homework: download "[Around the World in 80 days](www.gutenberg.org/cache/epub/103/pg103.txt)" by Jules Verne.
+Extract place names.
+Submit `.csv` along with your code.

 ## Week 5: Sentiment